microsoft/vscode-docs/docs/getstarted/theme-color-reference.md

 - `editor.selectionBackground`: Color of the editor selection.
 - `editor.selectionForeground`: Color of the selected text for high contrast.
 - `editor.inactiveSelectionBackground`: Color of the selection in an inactive editor.
-The color must not be opaque to not hide underlying decorations.
+The color must not be opaque so as not to hide underlying decorations.
 - `editor.selectionHighlightBackground`: Color for regions with the same content as the selection.
-The color must not be opaque to not hide underlying decorations.
+The color must not be opaque so as not to hide underlying decorations.
 - `editor.selectionHighlightBorder`: Border color for regions with the same content as the selection.

 Word highlight colors are visible when the cursor is inside a symbol or a word.
 Depending on the language support available for the file type, all matching references and declarations are highlighted and read and write accesses get different colors.
 If document symbol language support is not available, this falls back to word highlighting.

 ![occurrences](images/theme-color-reference/occurrences.png)

 - `editor.wordHighlightBackground`: Background color of a symbol during read-access, for example when reading a variable.
-The color must not be opaque to not hide underlying decorations.
+The color must not be opaque so as not to hide underlying decorations.
 - `editor.wordHighlightBorder`: Border color of a symbol during read-access, for example when reading a variable.
 - `editor.wordHighlightStrongBackground`: Background color of a symbol during write-access, for example when writing to a variable.
-The color must not be opaque to not hide underlying decorations.
+The color must not be opaque so as not to hide underlying decorations.
 - `editor.wordHighlightStrongBorder`: Border color of a symbol during write-access, for example when writing to a variable.

 Find colors depend on the current find string in the Find/Replace dialog.